JsonlangJs/jsonlang/README.md

 ## Features

 1. Typescript.
 It's a strongly typed npm package
-1. the JSONRules structure is Simple and Optimized.
+1. the JsonLang structure is Simple and Optimized.
 Its [structure](#structure) and [rules](#builtin-rules) have a shortcut to make your JSON in a small size.
 1. Its structure is always Consistent. i.e. `{"Rule": "R1", Input: ["value1", "value2", {"Rule": "R2", Input: [...] }, ...] }`.
 1. Safe & Secure.
 Each Rule has a secure handler.
 1. Extendable.
 Easy to add new rules.
 1. Sync/Async.
-All rules in JSONRules are sync rules, but you can extend it and add async rules.
+All rules in JsonLang are sync rules, but you can extend it and add async rules.
 1. DRY.
-You can pass any rule result in a variable to be used in another rule which makes JSONRules JSON more optimized
+You can pass any rule result in a variable to be used in another rule which makes JsonLang JSON more optimized